Check out the above menu for more information.

 Chet currently lives in the Sacramento, California area (since late-2001) and worked as the Musical Director and Conductor/Arranger/Pianist at Unity of Sacramento church (formerly known as Christ Unity Church).
 While there, he performed on piano/keyboards, trumpet/flugelhorn, created several charts and arrangements for services and concerts, acted as band leader, and conducted multiple performances of selections from "The Messiah" (with strings, brass, vocal soloists, and choir), and taught an occasional Theory class to the choir.
 Most notably was Chet's dedication to the 2013 Christmas Concert, "Hallelujah, It's A Swingin' Christmas!" for which he hired a 17-piece big band, transcribed and generated all the necessary parts, directed the band, arranged a number of jazz choral numbers, etc. Additionally while at Unity of Sacramento he created an online web application for all sheet music, for all past and ongoing music.
 He remains available as needed, including producing charts for services and as a performer for concerts.

 Since moving to Sacramento, Chet has also performed on trumpet with the Roanoke Symphony Orchestra and the Folsom Lake Symphony Orchestra.
-Most recently, Chet established his own music business, The Tuning Note, which consists of teaching piano, trumpet and jazz improvisation to both school-aged and adult students including annual recitals, doing audio transcription/chart creation, and piano tuning.
-As a community-oriented person, Chet found great joy hosting one of the longest running jam sessions for jazz musicians at the former location of the Clarion Hotel. ?Finally, Chet is currently the director and pianist for the Valerie V Big Band, which has played several dates in the greater Sacramento area.
+Most recently, Chet established his own music business, The Tuning Note Music Studio, which consists of teaching piano, trumpet and jazz improvisation to both school-aged and adult students including annual recitals, doing audio transcription/chart creation, and piano tuning.
+Chet also hosted one of the longest running jam sessions for jazz musicians at the former location of the Clarion Hotel.
+Chet is also the director and pianist for the Valerie V Big Band, which has played several dates in the greater Sacramento area, including Cache Creek Casino.

 Chet formed the Sacramento Classic Jazz Messengers out of a love for the music of Art Blakey and the Jazz Messengers (more info), particularly the music of the early to mid-1960's, when the Jazz Messengers had such personnel as Freddie Hubbard, Wayne Shorter, Curtis Fuller, Cedar Walton, Reggie Workman, and of course Art Blakey on drums.
 Chet appreciates the drive of the music from then and wanted to honor it and share it with today's audiences.